-For remote team check-ins, the most effective method is virtual check-in software like Standuply that integrates seamlessly with Slack, and it’s completely asynchronous.
+For remote team check-ins, the most effective method is virtual check-in software like Standuply, which integrates seamlessly with Slack and it’s completely asynchronous.

 What is the best team communication tool for online collaboration?

 For online collaboration, the best team communication tools are Google Workspace and Zoom.
-With Google Suite, you get Google Doc, Spreadsheet, and Slides all of which allow for collaborative work, and their built-in comment feature is really good.
+With Google Suite, you get Google Docs, Spreadsheets, and Slides, all of which allow for collaborative work, and their built-in comment feature is really good.